 555 23-15-981.
 If two (2) or more candidates qualify for 556 judicial office, the names of those candidates shall be placed on 557 the general election ballot.
 If any candidate for such an office 558 receives a majority of the votes cast for such office in the 559 general election, he shall be declared elected.
 If no candidate 560 for such office receives a majority of the votes cast for such 561 office in the general election, the names of the two (2) 562 candidates receiving the highest number of votes for such office 563 shall be placed on the ballot for a second election to be held 564 three (3) weeks later in accordance with appropriate procedures 565 followed in other elections involving runoff candidates.

 566 SECTION 13.
-This act shall take effect and be in force from 567 and after July 1, 2024, and shall stand repealed on June 30, 2024.
+This act shall take effect and be in force from 567 and after July 1, 2024.